WebAssembly/spec/interpreter/README.md

 Commands are executed in sequence.
 Commands taking an optional module name refer to the most recently defined module if no name is given.
 They are only possible after a module has been defined.

 After a module is _registered_ under a string name it is available for importing in other modules.

+The script format supports additional syntax for defining modules.
+A module of the form `(module binary <string>*)` is given in binary form and will be decoded from the (concatenation of the) strings.
+A module of the form `(module quote <string>*)` is given in textual form and will be parsed from the (concatenation of the) strings.
+In both cases, decoding/parsing happens when the command is executed, not when the script is parsed, so that meta commands like `assert_malformed` can be used to check expected errors.

 There are also a number of meta commands.
 The `script` command is a simple mechanism to name sub-scripts themselves.
 This is mainly useful for converting scripts with the `output` command.
 Commands inside a `script` will be executed normally, but nested meta are expanded in place (`input`, recursively) or elided (`output`) in the named script.